Staff

 JP Thomas is an organizer and government relations professional with years of experience working in campaigns, advocacy, and policy research.
 In 2020, he was the Voter Protection Organizing Director for the Joe Biden Presidential Campaign in Wisconsin, building the program that recruited poll observers and poll workers across the state and helped thousands of voters running the campaign’s voter hotline.
 During the presidential primary, he managed Sen. Elizabeth Warren’s mobilization office in Madison.
 Before hitting the campaign trail, he led federal and state advocacy efforts and campaigns at Brady, focused on ending gun violence and supporting youth-led advocacy.
 In addition, JP has experience in fundraising and nonprofit operations at the voting rights and electoral reform organization, FairVote.

-Allison Stettler, Director of Operations, Voice of the People
+Allison Stettler, Director of Operations

 Allison Stettler has more than 25 years of experience working with non-profit organizations.
-Before joining the Program for Public Consultation in 2013, she served as an information technology and graphic design consultant for a number non-profit organizations in the greater Washington region including the Chief Executives Organization (CEO), Junior Achievement of Greater Washington, the Apartment and Office Building Association of Metropolitan Washington (AOBA) and the American Conference for the Treatment of HIV (ACTHIV).
+Before joining the Program for Public Consultation in 2013, she served as an information technology and graphic design consultant for a number of non-profit organizations in the greater Washington region including the Chief Executives Organization (CEO), Junior Achievement of Greater Washington, the Apartment and Office Building Association of Metropolitan Washington (AOBA) and the American Conference for the Treatment of HIV (ACTHIV).
 Before becoming a consultant, Allison worked at the Greater Washington Board of Trade for 15 years, most recently as Director of Marketing and Web Development.
-Allison holds a degree in English from Virginia Tech.
+Allison holds a bachelor’s degree in English from Virginia Tech.